Insights query details#

 The following per-task statistics are displayed:

-Queued splits: Number of splits in the task not yet running.
-This value fluctuates as the task runs.
+• Queued splits: Number of splits in the task not yet running.

-Running splits: Number of splits in the task not yet complete.
-This value fluctuates as the task runs.
+• Running splits: Number of splits in the task not yet complete.

-Blocked splits: Number of blocked splits in the task.
-This value fluctuates as the task runs.
+• Blocked splits: Number of blocked splits in the task.

-Rows per second: Rate at which rows are read or written by the task
+• Rows per second: Rate at which rows are processed by the task.

-Bytes per second: Rate at which bytes are read or written by the task
+• Bytes per second: Rate at which bytes are processed by the task.

-Elapsed: Time elapsed wall time since the task creation time
+• Elapsed: Elapsed time since the task creation.

-CPU time: CPU time used by this task
+• CPU time: Total cumulative CPU time used by the task.

 Graph view#